awcarlsson/marius-api-doc/api.rst

 Class: Evaluator
 *************

-The evaluator runs the evaluation process using the given model.
+The evaluator runs the evaluation process using the given model and dataset (Batcher).

 Class Members
 --------------------------